Ursula (The Little Mermaid): Characterization and themes

 In her book Tales, Then and Now: More Folktales as Literary Fictions for Young Adults, author Anna E. Altmann compared Ursula to Satan because both Ariel and Triton "sign a contract ... with her"; James Plath of Movie Metropolis described Ursula's contract as "a Mephistophelean bargain."
 Much like Satan, Ursula was banished from Triton's palace, similar to the way in which Lucifer was exiled from heaven.
 Felix Vasquez of Cinema Crazed believes that Ursula "is evil just for the sake of being evil".
 Writing for the Disney Archives, Dave Smith observed that Ursula "has the gross unsubtlety of Ratigan from 'The Great Mouse Detective' but substantially more brio."
 Describing Ursula as "Bejeweled and lip-pouting like an overweight, over-rich, over-pampered, over-the-top society hostess gone mad," Smith perceived the character as "all flair, flamboyance, and theatricality mixed with a touch of con-artistry", citing wrath as her only genuine emotion.
 Additionally, Ursula tends to act as though she is performing for an audience.
 Jay Boyar of the Orlando Sentinel compared the character's appearance to that of evangelist Tammy Faye.
 At times, Ursula tends to demonstrate stereotypically masculine physical traits.
 Describing the character as "A campy sea witch with an insatiable thirst for power", Rolling Stone's David Ehrlich believes that Ursula resembles a child of Divine and Donald Trump.
-Some critics identify the character with body positivity.
-According to Michaela Glover of The Odyssey, "Ursula portrays a bold business woman, not being afraid to show off her curves and use them, which defies the typical standards of beauty by also being a full figured woman."